praduman8435/hilarious-campus/README.md

 For any inquiries, please email us at hilariouscampus@gmail.com.

-Enjoy your journey on Hilarious Campus! 😄🎉
+Get ready to enjoy your journey on Hilarious Campus! 😄🎉